mwadman/openshift-lab/README.md

 # Overview

-Packer and Vagrant files to create a pseudo-disconnected OpenShift lab using libvirt.
+Packer and Vagrant files to create an OpenShift lab using libvirt.
+See the `disconnected` branches for instructions on how to deploy a lab in a pseudo-disconnected state.

 # Prerequisites

-- A host machine with at least 20 vCPUs, 80GB RAM and 800GB Disk Space available.
+- A host machine with at least 20 vCPUs, 80GB RAM and 720GB Disk Space available.
-  You can reduce this to 16 vCPUs, 64GB RAM and 600GB Disk Space available by removing the worker nodes, which is documented below.
+  You can reduce this to 16 vCPUs, 64GB RAM and 520GB Disk Space available by removing the worker nodes, which is documented below.
 - [libvirt](https://wiki.archlinux.org/title/libvirt)
 - [vagrant-libvirt](https://vagrant-libvirt.github.io/vagrant-libvirt/)
 - [Docker](https://docs.docker.com/engine/install/)